-- (a) the notice referred to in paragraph (d) above has not been delivered by the Service Agent to the Trustee and the Delegate prior to the occurrence of such Loss Event; - (b) the Lease Assets have not been replaced in accordance with paragraph (b) above; and - (c) the amount (if any) credited to the Collection Account pursuant to paragraph (a)(iii) above is less than the Full Reinstatement Value (the difference between the Full Reinstatement Value and the amount credited to the Collection Account being the Loss Shortfall Amount), the Service Agent undertakes to (i) transfer the amounts (if any) credited to the Collection Account in accordance with paragraph (a)(iii) above; and (ii) pay directly (in same day, freely transferable, cleared funds) the Loss Shortfall Amount, in each case to the Transaction Account by no later than close of business in London on the 61st day following the occurrence of a Loss Event.
+- (a) the notice referred to in paragraph (e) above has not been delivered by the Service Agent to the Trustee and the Delegate within 60 days of the Issue Date of such Series and prior to the occurrence of such Loss Event; - (b) the Lease Assets have not been replaced in accordance with paragraph (b) above; and - (c) the amount (if any) credited to the Collection Account pursuant to paragraph (a)(iii) above is less than the Full Reinstatement Value (the difference between the Full Reinstatement Value and the amount credited to the Collection Account being the Loss Shortfall Amount), the Service Agent undertakes to (i) transfer the amounts (if any) credited to the Collection Account in accordance with paragraph (a)(iii) above; and (ii) pay directly (in same day, freely transferable, cleared funds) the Loss Shortfall Amount, in each case to the Transaction Account by no later than close of business in London on the 61st day following the occurrence of a Loss Event.
 Subject to transferring such amounts (if any) credited to the Collection Account in accordance with paragraph (a)(iii) and/or paying such Loss Shortfall Amount in accordance with this paragraph, there will be no further claim against the Service Agent for failing to comply with its insurance obligations pursuant to the terms of the Service Agency Agreement.

-In relation to each Series, the Service Agent shall also ensure at all times from the Issue Date of such Series the appointment of a Shari'a Adviser to monitor the compliance by Dar Al-Arkan (acting in any capacity) with the terms of the Transaction Documents to which it is a party.
+In relation to each Series, the Service Agent shall by no later than the Issue Date of such Series, appoint and maintain at all times, the appointment of a Shari'a Adviser to: